Mar 10, 2024, 2:00 am

 Sunday, November 4, 2018, 2:00:00 am clocks were turned backward 1 hour to

 Sunday, November 4, 2018, 1:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Nov 4, 2018 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Nov 4, 2018 than the day before.
+There was more light in the morning.